 According to BillMonitor, 74% of people are on the wrong contract.
 Use too few minutes, data or texts and you'll overpay for the contract each month.
 Yet go over your allowance and the extra charges are costly.

 Analyse how many minutes, texts and how much data you're likely to use to get the right tariff.
 If you're new to smartphones, expect to use much more data than before.
-Here's a rough guide, based on figures from BillMonitor, to help you determine which kind of user you are:
+Here's a rough guide, based on figures from BillMonitor, to help you determine which type of user you are:

 - Low user.
 Uses about 100 mins, 100 texts and 100MB of data per month